potorocd/PESdata/README.md

 ## How to use
 The main window includes four sections followed by green execution buttons:
 1. Upload runs
-2. Compute 2D Histogram
+2. Compute histogram
-3. Create 2D Histogram visualization
+3. Create visualization
-4. Slice 2D Histogram
+4. Make slices

 The first two sections vary slightly depending on the data input.
 The switch of GUI happens on the press of the 'Upload runs' button since a check of the 'File directory' folder content is performed.
 In the picture below, Section I of the WESPE data module (left panel) contains a switch between two available TOF analyzers (DLD4Q or DLD1Q).
-In contrast, for other modules, it is absent (right panel).
+In contrast, for other modules, it is absent.
 In Section II, inputs partially overlap and differ partly because of different data structures.

 <p align="center">
     <img align="middle" src="https://github.com/potorocd/PESdata/blob/main/packages/readme/Main_menu.png" alt="Main menu"/>